Xunnamius/unified-utils/.github/SUPPORT.md

 ### Bug Reports and Feature Requests

-For the timeliest resolution to bug reports specifically, please make a good faith effort to [follow the template][choose-new-issue].
+For the timeliest resolution to bug reports specifically, please make a good faith effort to [follow the template][x-repo-choose-new-issue].
 The more quality information you can provide, the quicker a fix will be found.
 Additionally:

 - Ensure you file one issue per problem or feature request.